PaulKinlan/paul.kinlan.me/content/2016-12-22-2016-devrel-year-in-review.markdown

 anyway).

-I believe that we as an industry and society need people and services to keep consuming experiences on the web because that is the most open and accessible platform that the world has ever seen.
+I believe that we as an industry and society need people and services to keep consuming experiences on the web because the web is the most open and accessible platform that the world has ever seen.
 The value of the entire system is worth more to the world by many orders of magnitude than cost it takes to create it and build it and for people to get content on it.
 People build businesses,